Aircloak/aircloak/cloak/docs/diffix.md

 ### Safe math functions

-There are a variety of functions that can throw an error in some datasources, for instance divide-by-zero, numeric overflow, and taking the square root of a negative number.
-In such datasources, the error manifests itself as a error message transmitted to the analyst, which can be exploited by an attacker (see [Error generation attacks](./attacks.md#error-generation-attacks)).
+There are a variety of functions that can throw an error in some databases, for instance divide-by-zero, numeric overflow, and taking the square root of a negative number.
+In such databases, the error manifests itself as a error message transmitted to the analyst, which can be exploited by an attacker (see [Error generation attacks](./attacks.md#error-generation-attacks)).

-If the datasource allows user-defined exception handlers, then these are installed in the datasource, either by the cloak when it connects, through configuration of the datasource prior to cloak connection.
+If the database allows user-defined exception handlers, then these are installed in the database, either by the cloak when it connects, through configuration of the database prior to cloak connection.
 If not, then the cloak modifies SQL to prevent exceptions.
 In both cases, errors are prevented from being transmitted to the analyst.
 See [Determine if safe math functions needed](#determine-if-safe-math-functions-needed).

 ### Per column min and max values